 The program is designed for individuals interested in anatomy and anatomy- related sciences considering teaching and/or career advancement.

-Students will have the option to serve as teaching assistants for gross anatomy (medical, physician assistant or graduate courses) or for histology.
-Other teaching opportunities exist in ultrasound.
-Prior to serving as a teaching assistant, students will learn teaching techniques through an Instructional Methods course during the summer.
+Students are required to serve as teaching assistants for gross anatomy (medical, physician assistant or graduate courses), ultrasound or histology.
+Prior to serving as teaching assistants, students will learn teaching techniques through an Instructional Methods course during the summer.

-The program accepts up to 18 students each year.
-Some classes will be taken with just students enrolled in the Contemporary Human Anatomy Program (such as gross anatomy), while others will be taken with the medical students or health professional students.
+The program accepts up to 10 students each year.
+Some courses will be taken with just students enrolled in the Contemporary Human Anatomy program (such as gross anatomy), while others will be taken with medical or health professions students.

-Most courses are taught at EVMS; however, some of the required courses are taught online.
-Online courses use the Blackboard learning platform in which lectures are typically either streamed or voiced over PowerPoint presentations.
+Most courses are taught at EVMS; however, some required courses are taught online.
+Online courses use the Blackboard learning platform, in which lectures are typically streamed or voiced over PowerPoint presentations.

-No. Student of all degrees are encouraged to apply, assuming all prerequisites are met.
+No. Student of all disciplines are encouraged to apply, assuming all prerequisites are met.

 You will need to:

-- notify the medical school in writing that you would like your records, including references, copied to the Contemporary Human Anatomy Program
+- notify the medical school in writing that you would like your records, including references, copied to the MAS program

-- complete the Contemporary Human Anatomy Program application online and submit it with your $60 application fee by March 31st.
+- complete the application online and submit it with your $60 application fee by May 1

 - request your official transcripts from all colleges and universities that you have attended

-Note: Applying to the Contemporary Human Anatomy Program will not negatively affect your status on the wait list for our medical school.
+Note: Applying to the MAS program will not negatively affect your status on the wait list for EVMS' MD program.

-Most Master's programs in the United States do not have graduate stipends; these funds are typically reserved for PhD students.
-In the main, students largely fund their costs with student loans.
+Most master's programs in the United States do not have graduate stipends; these funds are typically reserved for PhD students.
+Students often fund their costs with student loans.